jonbobbly/abandoned-project-arcana/rules.md

 | Water    | Super | Fire Ground Rock                    |
 |          | NVE   | Water Grass Dragon                  |

 To use this chart, look up the attacking move type.
-If the defending arcana's type is in the row next to the move type, that move does double damage.
-If the type is in the *Not Very Effective* row, that move does half damage.
-If the type is in (parentheses), it does no damage at all.
+If the defending arcana's type is in the row labeled "Super", that move is super effective and deals double damage.
+If the defending arcana's type is in the "NVE" row, that move is Not Very Effective and deals half damage.
+If the defending arcana's type is in parentheses, the move deals no damage.

+### Fainting
+When an arcana runs out of HP, it faints and is unable to battle.
+When that happens, XP is awarded.